Property Insurance Platform

 Approach

-I began by partnering with account managers to understand how they located and shared documents under pressure.
-Through interviews, live working sessions, and recorded calls with clients, I uncovered their tagging strategies, naming workarounds, and the mental shortcuts they used to retrieve specific file types.
+I began by partnering with account managers to understand how they located and shared documents.
+Through interviews, live working sessions, and recorded calls with clients, I uncovered their organizing strategies, naming workarounds, and the mental shortcuts they used to retrieve specific file types.

 Results